Research Frontpage

 Moves

-• Use extractable page architecture: named-entity-dense intros, clean H2/H3 structure, FAQ blocks, and comparison pages remain standard.
+• Use extractable page architecture: direct definitions, answer-first intros, clean H2/H3 structure, FAQ blocks, and comparison pages remain standard.

-• Build citation-readiness workflows: crawl access, entity consistency, page-level citation performance, and prompt-set logging are becoming explicit checkpoints.
+• Build citation-readiness workflows around crawl access, entity consistency, page-level citation performance, and retrieval-surface tracking.

 Leverage